coldblade2000/MathIAData/README.md

-Algorithm made by Diego Granada for a Mathematics SL Internal Assesment for the May 2019 exam session.
+Algorithm made by IB Candidate gfr981 for a Mathematics SL Internal Assesment for the May 2019 exam session.

 This code is licensed under the 3-Clause BSD license.

-Copyright (c) 2018, Diego Granada, Two Tower Studios All rights reserved.
+Copyright (c) 2018, IB Candidate gfr981, Two Tower Studios All rights reserved.

 Redistribution and use in source and binary forms, with or without